SuchithSridhar/suchicodes-go/README.md

 GOOD website built using these technologies.
 The closest thing I could find to this was: <https://github.com/muhwyndhamhp/marknotes> but that was not similar enough to help me.

+## Update 2023, Dec 31 (3:17 am)

+Having spent way too much time on this, I finally figured out how to set cookies and update sessions.
+I also figured out how I can set contexts and variables that can be accessed by `templ` directly.
+There was so research and testing that had to be done...
+I'm so tired so I'ma head to bed now.